BIOL 449 Application Form: (Fillable PDF)

 The Chair will not normally assign a grade but will simply run the examination and compile the final grade.

-Thus, all Honours students should be prepared to 1) submit a well written thesis in the proper scientific format, 2) present a well delivered research talk, and 3) answer questions of both a general and specific nature pertaining to their research project.
+Thus, all Honours students should be prepared to 1) submit a well-written thesis in the appropriate scientific format, 2) walk the committee through a well-organized presentation on the research findings, and 3) answer questions of both a general and specific nature pertaining to their research project.

 At this point, all students should be thinking of specific deadlines for the various stages of completion of their Honours Thesis.
 These include: